-The first example, inspired from mechanics of materials field, is illustrated in figure 4.17a where the cross section of a straight member (i.e. beam) is subjected to a distributed loading ΔF is compressive above the x-axis and tensile below the same axis.
-The magnitude of ΔF is given by: ΔF=k⋅y⋅ΔA.
-This distribution constitutes a couple trying to bend the cross section about the x-axis passing through the centroid C.
+The first example, inspired from the field of mechanics of materials, is illustrated in Figure 4.17a, where the cross section of a straight member (i.e., beam) is subjected to a distributed loading ΔF, which is compressive above the x axis and tensile below the x axis.
+The magnitude of ΔF is given by ΔF=kyΔA.
+This distribution constitutes a couple that seeks to bend the cross section about the x axis passing through the centroid C.